D-Star-AI/dsRAG/dsrag/dsparse/README.md

 An obvious concern with using a VLM to parse documents is the cost.
 Let's run the numbers:

 VLM file parsing cost calculation (`gemini-2.0-flash`)
+- Input tokens for images are calculated based on the number of 768x768 tiles needed.
+At the standard dpi of 100 (or even up to around 150), this usually means 4 tiles.
+Each tile is counted as 258 tokens.
-- Text input (prompt) + image input: 400 (text) + 258 (image) tokens x $0.10/10^6 per token = $0.000066
+- Text input (prompt) + image input: 500 (text) + 4x258 (image) tokens x $0.10/10^6 per token = $0.0001532
-- Text output: 600 tokens x $0.40/10^6 per token = $0.000240
+- Text output: 700 tokens x $0.40/10^6 per token = $0.0002800
-- Total: $0.000306/page or **$0.31 per 1000 pages**
+- Total: $0.0004332/page or **$0.43 per 1000 pages**

 This is substantially cheaper than commercially available OCR/PDF parsing services.
 Unstructured and Azure Document Intelligence, for example, both cost $10 per 1000 pages.
+Reducto is generally $10-20 per 1000 pages.

 What about latency and throughput?
 Since each page is processed independently, this is a highly parallelizable problem.
 The main limiting factor then is the rate limits imposed by the VLM provider.
-The current rate limit for `gemini-2.0-flash` is 2000 requests per minute.
-Since dsParse uses one request per page, that means the limit is 2000 pages per minute.
+The current rate limit for `gemini-2.0-flash` on the highest tier is 30k requests per minute.
+Since dsParse uses one request per page, that means the limit is 30k pages per minute.
 Processing a single page takes around 15-20 seconds, so that's the minimum latency for processing a document.

 ### Semantic sectioning
 Semantic sectioning produces far fewer output tokens, so it ends up being a bit cheaper than the file parsing step.